hrishikeshtawade04/RRT-X/README.md

 - The code was initially written in the Julia language (http://julialang.org/) by Professor Michael Otte.
 - Sharan Nayak worked on making it compatible to newer Julia versions (https://gitlab.com/Otte-Lab)

 This repository contains the C++ version of the code developed by me.
 Following is the instruction to compile.
+You will have to uncomment the main of the particular file you want to run and then execute the suitable compilation code for it.
 ```
 g++ -std=c++11  -I../include list.cpp -o lit
 g++ -std=c++11  -I../include heap.cpp -o heap